emleddin/research-scripts/amber-analysis/RMS/README.md

 It likely will not be `500`, depending on what you used for you mdin files.

 ## `natoms-in-range.py`
-A `python3` script for plotting the number of a specific type of ion within a range of a residue or protein throughout the course of a simulation.
+A `Python3` script for plotting the number of a specific type of ion within a range of a residue or protein throughout the course of a simulation.
 This is not intended to determine which ion, specifically, is that location, just total the type.

 ## Rendered Examples
-This directory has examples of the Python and Gnuplot figures made from the above plotting scripts.
+This directory has examples of the Python, Gnuplot, and R figures made from the above plotting scripts.